ahmadAlMezaal/friday/README.md

-# LLM Orchestrator v2
+# Friday

-A Claude-primary LLM orchestrator where **Claude is the single reasoning brain**.
+A Claude-primary agent for software engineering tasks. **Claude is the single reasoning brain**.
 Claude can optionally consult advisor models (OpenAI GPT, Google Gemini) for second opinions, but Claude always makes the final decisions.

+Think of it as: **"gh CLI, but Claude-powered"**

 ## Key Concept: Claude as Primary Agent